MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).

-This quickstart helps you get started with the Bumblelion 1PP Preview.
-Properly called the PlayFab Multiplayer Communications Fabric.
+This quickstart helps you get started with the PlayFab Parties 1PP Preview (also known as Bumblelion).

 ## Share Location